 Grace maintains several buses and vans for transportation of students and teachers to field trips, and GCS athletic teams and coaches to away games and meets.

 We have roughly 750 vehicles come through our campus each day.
-We have carefully-planned carline protocols for morning dropoff and afternoon pickup to insure the safety of our students, staff and drivers.
+We have carefully-planned carline protocols for morning drop off and afternoon pickup to insure the safety of our students, staff and drivers.

 The morning drop off begins at 7:15 am when the Grace Café begins serving breakfast.
-Student must report to class by the time designated for their grade — times are staggered from 7:50 am to 8:10 am to help safely manage the volume of traffic in our parking lots.
+Student must report to class by the time designated for their grade — times are staggered by grade from 7:45 am to 8:10 am to help safely manage the volume of traffic in our parking lots.
 Please follow the signs and obey the crossing guards.
 Students should be dropped off in the designated areas where they will be greeted by staff to have their temperature checked.
 Please do not drop off students by the gym or in the parking lot.
 If you have a reason to park and visit the school office, please use the crosswalks.

 If you need to drop off late or pick up early, please visit the school office.
 For your convenience, Extended Care is available for a separate fee.
 Before School Care is available starting at 6:30am, and After School Care is available through 6:30pm.